the-crypt-keeper/can-ai-code/README.md

 ## News

+**10/22** Update vLLM to 0.2.1-post1 and transformers to 4.34.1.
+Deprecate original MIT llm-awq interviewer, replaced by vLLM/AutoAWQ.
+Evaluate jondurbin/airoboros-m-7b-3.1.2 at fp16 and awq-4bit.

 **10/06** Evaluate stabilityai/stablelm-3b-4e1t, not bad for a base model fine-tunes should be solid.

 **9/28** Upgrade vLLM to 0.2.0.
 Evaluate uukuguy/speechless-llama2-hermes-orca-platypus-wizardlm-13b.
 Evaluate Mistral-0.1 family FP16 via vLLM.